OlekSt/OlekSt/README.md

 ---

-- Currently work as a backend software engineer.
+- Work as a backend software engineer.
 - Based in Prague, Czech Republic.
 - Interested in job opportunities, project cooperation & distant work.